 Removing Difficult Stains

-Difficult stains on shiny surface countertops can be cleaned with a liquid, mildly abrasive cleaner, while stains on nonshiny (matte) finishes are easily cleaned with baking soda and water paste.
-Commercial solid surface cleaning sprays are available for these countertops at most home supply centers.
-Commercial sprays are formulated to clean difficult stains.
+Difficult stains on shiny surface countertops can be cleaned with a liquid, mildly abrasive cleaner, while stains on nonshiny (matte) finishes are easily cleaned with a baking soda and water paste.
+Commercial solid surface cleaning sprays are available for these countertops at most home supply centers and are formulated to clean difficult stains.

 - Solid surface countertops are resistant to heat, but use a hot pad or trivet when setting a hot pan on the countertop.

 - Don't use paint removers, oven cleaners or other strong chemicals on the countertops.

 - Use a cutting board.
 Do not cut directly on the countertop.

 - If you get droplets of nail polish on the surface, use a non-acetone polish remover and then flush the countertop with water.